-Every employer needs to be aware of the hiring choices they are making and how they can influence their business.
-Knowing the difference between a full-time employee and an independent contractor isn’t always easy to determine, not for the employer, and sometimes not even for the employee.
-However, when it comes to taxes and the IRS, that difference carries a lot of weight.
-Facing misclassification risk can cause significant disturbance, so to avoid any confrontation with the labor law, make sure you have all the information.
+Every employer needs to be aware of how their hiring choices can influence their business.
+Knowing the difference between a full-time employee and an independent contractor isn’t always easy to determine, but it's critical not to make a mistake because, when it comes to taxes and the IRS, that difference carries a lot of weight.

 Stay compliant with localized contracts